 halfway houses.
 This page does not address the legalities of residency and housing issues; those issues are covered in other parts of

 the Once Fallen website.

 THE BAD NEWS

-The bad news is housing options are very limited especially in areas with strict residency restriction laws.
-Even in
+The bad news is housing options are very limited especially in areas with strict residency restriction laws (CLICK HERE for a 50